YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

    - `/mojits/Github/assets/favicon-github.png <images/mojits/Github/assets/favicon-github.png>`_ to ``10_localization/mojits/Github/assets/``

 #.
 We're going to update the CSS for some mojits as well so that the images are used
    and styles.
-Replace the code in the following CSS files with the content below:
+Add the code to the file ``/mojits/Blog/assets/index.css``:

-   ``/mojits/Blog/assets/index.css``

    .. code-block:: html

       #blog h3 strong {
         background-image: url(/static/Blog/assets/favicon-blog.png);
       }

+#.
+For the following CSS files, just replace the content with the code below:

    ``/mojits/Calendar/assets/index.css``

    .. code-block:: html